GetSherlog/ring-buffer/README.md

 Sherlog Ring Buffer is a specialized logging subsystem designed for high-performance mobile applications on both Android and iOS.
 It provides a two-stage buffering system:

-1. An in-memory ring buffer for extremely fast, lock-free writes from multiple threads
+1. An in-memory slot-based ring buffer for extremely fast, lock-free writes from multiple threads
 2. A persistent, memory-mapped ring buffer for durable storage on disk

-A background flush daemon automatically transfers records from memory to disk based on configurable watermarks and intervals.
+A background flush daemon automatically transfers records from memory to disk based on configurable watermarks and intervals, with adaptive batch sizing based on buffer usage.
 The design enables applications to generate logs at high throughput while minimizing I/O overhead and ensuring data durability.

 ## Features

 - **Concurrent Writes**: Multiple threads can safely write logs without locks
+- **Slot-Based Architecture**: Efficient memory management with fixed-size slots
+- **Sequence-Based Indexing**: Precise tracking of buffer positions
 - **Memory-Mapped Persistence**: Fast disk I/O using memory mapping
 - **Data Integrity**: CRC32 checksums and record markers to detect corruption
-- **Reserve-Write-Commit Pattern**: Efficient memory management with zero-copy design
+- **Reserve-Write-Commit Pattern**: Zero-copy design with explicit memory ownership
 - **Overflow Protection**: Secondary queue for handling buffer-full scenarios
 - **Partial Reads**: Cursor-based design for consuming arbitrary batches of records